 Tags are used in the system to provide additional information to a claim file or an exposure file.
 For example, if a loss event resulted in a fatality, you can add the tag Fatality to the associated exposure.
 If a loss occurred out of state, you can add the tag Out of State to the claim file.
 Tags appear in a dropdown list of the claim file header or exposure file header when you select the icon.Tags are used to help locate claims and are a filter on the Claims Home screen.

 To manage tags that appear in the dropdown list of the claim file and exposure file headers, access System Admin > Tag Maintenance.
 The Tag Maintenance screen contains all tags for the claims system for Personal Auto.
 You can add new tags, edit existing tags, and remove tags.
+Rules can be configured to automatically set and remove tags.
+Automatically set tags can’t be manually removed.
 See Manage Tags for more information.
 The tags that exist on the Tag Maintenance screen populate in the Tags checklist for the claim file and/or exposure file, depending on the level the tag is associated with.

 In the Tag Maintenance screen, a table will appear.
 See Figure 1.